Caramel Sauce

 Step by Step Overview:

-Turn the heat to medium and cook until the sugar dissolves into a clear syrup.
+Turn the stove to medium heat and cook until the sugar dissolves into a clear syrup.
 Remember, do not stir, and do not touch!

 The sugar mixture will look cloudy at first, but eventually will give way to a clear, bubbling liquid.
 You can see some spots of cloudiness below where the sugar is dissolving, as well as some clear spots:

-Continue to cook the caramel, and watch as it begins to take on an amber color:
+Continue to cook the caramel over medium-high heat, and watch as it begins to take on an amber color:

-Do not leave the caramel’s side, and have 3/4 cup of heavy cream standing by.
+Pay close attention, do not leave the caramel’s side, and have 3/4 cup of heavy whipping cream standing by.

-Once the caramel has gotten a golden color, like honey, turn off the heat and immediately add the heavy cream:
+Once the hot caramel has developed a golden color, like honey, turn off the heat and immediately add the heavy cream:

 This will stop the caramel from continuing to cook.